 Standing at a height of 468 meters, the Shanghai Oriental Pearl TV Tower stands prominently against the city’s skyline.
 The main highlights of the tower featured in our travel tours from Singapore include the three main transparent observation decks.
 The sightseeing spherical structures provide different views of Shanghai at different heights.

 Tiananmen Square is one attraction that needs no introduction.
 The site is steeped in history and houses several points of interests including the Tiananmen Tower, Monument to the People’s Heroes, Great Hall of the People, Memorial Hall of Chairman Mao, and National Museum of China.
 Renowned for its size and historical significance, the Tiananmen Square measures up to 440,000 square meters, and is the largest of its kind in the world.

 Another notable point of interest is the Forbidden City.
 Also known as the Palace Museum, this famed attraction is situated in the heart of Beijing.
 Dating back to the Ming and Qing Dynasties, the former imperial palace was the primary residence of the 24 emperors who reigned over the country during specific time periods in history.

 If you would like to experience the city like a local, consider exploring the famous Shichahai.
-The scenic area is perfect for getting a peek into the daily lives of the local residents.
+The scenic area, highlighted in our Beijing tour package from Singapore, is perfect for getting a peek into the daily lives of the local residents.
 Besides housing several historical buildings, the site also offers exquisite views of swaying willow trees located along the placid lake.
 If you’re looking for something to do in the night, head to the famous Houhai Bar Street and immerse yourself in the vibrant nightlife.